What is the Learner Profile?

 The Learner Profile Aims to Develop Learners Who Are:

-What Risk-Taking Means in a School
+What Risk-Taking Means at School

 Tom Barrett states in his The Dialogic Learning Weekly, that you don’t have to look through many school websites or brochure copy, before stumbling on ’21st century learners’.
 The common pairing is to mention some vagary about culture or students as ‘risk taking’.